How do I create a vaulted ceiling and scissor trusses?

 Select Build> Roof> Ceiling Plane from the menu.

-Click and drag a baseline along a wall defining the room that will have a vaulted ceiling.
+Click and drag a baseline along the outside of a wall defining the room that will have a vaulted ceiling.

-For best results, the baseline should be within the outside edge of the framing layer of that wall.
+For best results, the baseline should be along the outside edge of the framing layer of that wall.

 When the baseline is complete, click once in the room to set the ceiling planes ridge.